vapor/docs/4.0/docs/jwt.md

 ### Verify

-Now that we have a `JWTPayload`, we can attach it to a request and use the JWT package to fetch and verify it.
+Now that we have a `JWTPayload`, we can attach the JWT above to a request and use `req.jwt` to fetch and verify it.
 Add the following route to your project.

 ```swift
 // Fetch and verify JWT from incoming request.